tweag/python-monorepo-example/2019-06-10-codestatistics.md

 <img title="Most frequently imported Haskell modules" src="../img/posts/codestatistics_hask_boilerplate.png" style="max-width: 100%;max-height: 100%;"/>

-Imports from the `data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequentlu used.
+Imports from the `data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequently used.
-We finally take a look at language pragmas and ask what the most frequently used ones are:

-Perhaps unsurprisingly, the `OverloadedStrings` extensions leads the field:
+When considering the most frequently used language pragmas, perhaps unsurprisingly, the `OverloadedStrings` extensions leads the field:
 40% of all Haskell packages in our data set use this extension.
 Given the popularity of this extension, this makes a good case for it entering the Haskell standard.
 Furthermore, it's surprising that `TypeFamilies` is the third most common language pragma.
+We can also compare our results to a [previous analysis of Haskell source on Github](https://gist.github.com/atondwal/ee869b951b5cf9b6653f7deda0b7dbd8), which, too, finds that `OverloadedStrings` is the most popular extension.
+The ten most popular extensions listed in the figure above also feature in that analysis' list of the 20 most frequently used language extensions, although not necessarily in the same order.

 ## Visualizing more advanced LOC patterns